-An espresso is one brewing method which is designed to be fast.
+Espresso is one brewing method that is designed to be fast.
 Express.
 In some places around the world, waiting longer than one minute for an espresso at a coffee shop is considered a long wait.

 Making coffee from ground coffee does leave waste behind.
-Yes, you can absolutely compost your old grounds and filters.
-Unfortunately, some brewing methods, like with pod machines, leave a lot of waste behind.
+Yes, you can absolutely compost your old grounds and coffee filters.
+Unfortunately, some brewing methods like pod machines, leave a lot of waste behind.

 Coffee pods are becoming increasingly common at landfill sites.
 Many are not recyclable and can take hundreds of years to biodegrade.

 Instant coffee leaves minimal waste behind besides a jar.
 This is at least, in your home.
 It is hard to gauge the exact amount of waste caused by the process of producing instant coffee.

 We would have to get into an instant coffee factory to see exactly how much waste the process makes overall.
 We can hope it is mainly just used up coffee grounds which can go on to make excellent compost.

 The general opinion and I can add to that, is that a mug of fresh ground coffee tastes far better than instant coffee.

 With that said, I have genuinely come across people who have said they prefer instant coffee over fresh ground coffee.
 Heathens, I know!